Haplotype estimation: Genotypes and haplotypes

+Genotypes measure the unordered combination of alleles at each locus, whereas haplotypes represent the genetic information on multiple loci that have been inherited together from an individual's parents.
+Theoretically the number of possible haplotypes equals to the product of allele numbers of each locus in consideration.
+Specially, most of the SNPs are bi-allelic; Therefore when considering $N$ heterozygous bi-allelic loci, there will be $2^{N}$ possible pairs of haplotypes that could underlie the genotypes.
+For example, when considering two bi-allelic loci A and B ($N=2$), of which the genotypes are a1 and a2, b1 and b2, respectively, we will have the following haplotypes: a1_b1, a1_b2, a2_b1, and a2_b2 ("_" indicates that the alleles are on the same chromosome).

 Haplotype estimation methods

 Many statistical methods have been proposed for estimation of haplotypes.
 Some of the earliest approaches used a simple multinomial model in which each possible haplotype consistent with the sample was given an unknown frequency parameter and these parameters were estimated with an Expectation–maximization algorithm.
 These approaches were only able to handle small numbers of sites at once, although sequential versions were later developed, specifically the SNPHAP method.

 The most accurate and widely used methods for haplotype estimation utilize some form of hidden Markov model (HMM) to carry out inference.
 For a long time PHASE was the most accurate method.
 PHASE was the first method to utilize ideas from coalescent theory concerning the joint distribution of haplotypes.
 This method used a Gibbs sampling approach in which each individuals haplotypes were updated conditional upon the current estimates of haplotypes from all other samples.
 Approximations to the distribution of a haplotype conditional upon a set of other haplotypes were used for the conditional distributions of the Gibbs sampler.
 PHASE was used to estimate the haplotypes from the HapMap Project.
 PHASE was limited by its speed and was not applicable to datasets from genome-wide association studies.